Barnim: Develop Applications

 }

 In case the sensor detects an environmental hazard the vehicle sends out a DEN-message to warn other vehicles.
 In the reactOnEnvironmentData() method, the sending is handled with regard to used communication network.
-If WeatherWarningAppCell is mapped, cellular communication is used, in case of WeatherWarningApp ITS-G5 communication is used as described in the Tiergarten: Communication Tutorial.
+For the WeatherWarningApp, ITS-G5 communication is used to inform all vehicles in reach.
+In case of the WeatherWarningAppCell, the environment event is sent as a DEN-message directly to the server entity which runs the EmergencyServerApp, addressed by the name of the unit (i.e., server_0).

 private void reactOnEnvironmentData(SensorType type, int strength) {

-GeoPoint vehiclePosition = getOperatingSystem().getPosition();
+GeoPoint vehiclePosition = getOs().getPosition();

-String roadId = getOperatingSystem().getVehicleInfo().getRoadPosition().getConnection().getId();
+String roadId = getOs().getVehicleInfo().getRoadPosition().getConnection().getId();

 // reach all vehicles in a 3000m radius